-The brain is an expert keeping us safe: When there is a danger our threat system kicks in to fight the danger, run away, freeze or collapse to stay alive.
+The brain is an expert keeping us safe: When there is a danger our threat system kicks in and we fight, run, freeze or collapse to stay alive.
 This is intended for a real life or death situation.
-However, sometimes we confuse what is real and what is just our imagination. #HealingTrauma
+However, sometimes we confuse what is real and what is our imagination. #HealingTrauma

-To illustrate this point: Would you fight, run away or freeze if….
-You are inside your house and it is on fire?
-I had a heart attack?
-I said you are a loser?
-Most people say they would run from the fire, fight to help me for the heart attack, and fight me if I said they are a loser.
+To illustrate this: Would you fight, run, freeze or collapse… If you were inside your house and it was on fire?
+If I was with you and I had a heart attack and fell down on the floor?
+If I said you were a loser?
+Most people say they would run from the fire, fight for my life, and fight back if I called them a loser.

-This is the perfect time to point out that only the first two examples (fire, heart attack) are a real physical life or death threat.
-That is, you will not die if I call a loser.
-Yet a lot of us respond as if we will.
+This is the perfect time to point out that only the first two examples (fire, heart attack) are a real life or death situation.
+That is, you will not die if someone calls you a loser.
+Yet many of us respond as if we will die.
 This means we are using the wrong system a lot of the time.

-This means we might find ourselves in a constant state of threat.
-It is a recipe for trauma.
-Remember the threat system is for a real life or death threat (i.e. poverty, danger).
-Although our minds can easily confuse what is a real danger and what is just our imagination.
+This means we might find ourselves in a constant state of threat which is a recipe for trauma.
+Remember the threat system is for a real life or death situation (i.e. poverty, danger).
+Although we can easily confuse what is a real danger and what is our imagination.
 So questions we can ask ourselves when unsure:

-Each of these topics – Gratitude, Empathy and Mindfulness – is an area of scientific research on their own.
+Each of these phenomena – Gratitude, Empathy and Mindfulness – are an area of scientific research on their own.
 You could actually teach a subject on each one.
-They are also academic, or big words, that can be misunderstood.
-So let’s translate and combine them into one sentence for simplicity:
+They are also academic words and so sadly they are sometimes explained in an unnecessarily overcomplicated way.
+So let’s break them down and combine them into one sentence for simplicity:

 Empathy: to feel